wjannw/pdsnd_github/README.md

 ### Description
 Used Python to understand United States bikeshare data.
 Cities analysed were: Chicago, New York City and Washington.
-Calculated statistics and built an interactive environment where a user could choose the data and filter for a dataset to analye.
+Calculated statistics and built an interactive environment where a user could choose the data and filter for a dataset to analyse.

 ### Files used
 bikeshare_JW.py